-In 1946 Gibson introduced the P-90 single coil pickup, which was eventually used on the first Les Paul model in 1952.
-The Les Paul was Gibson’s first solid body electric guitar.
-In 1957 Gibson introduced the legendary Humbucker pickup on the Les Paul model, and an instant classic was born.
-The P-90 and the Humbucker quickly became the pickups of choice for Gibson’s expanding line of solid body electric guitars.
+In 1946, Gibson introduced the P-90 single-coil pickup, a groundbreaking innovation that found its way onto the first Les Paul model in 1952.
+The Les Paul marked Gibson’s foray into solid-body electric guitars, revolutionizing the industry.
+Not content with resting on their laurels, Gibson continued to push boundaries, introducing the legendary Humbucker pickup in 1957.
+This innovation, featured on the Les Paul model, became an instant classic and a preferred choice for Gibson’s expanding line of solid-body electric guitars.

 The following years saw the introduction of iconic models like the double cutaway SG in 1961, the Firebird, and the Flying V. Each model carved its place in musical history, adding to Gibson’s legacy of innovation.
 Not confined to electric guitars, Gibson has also earned acclaim for producing some of the finest acoustic guitars, showcasing their versatility and commitment to quality across different genres.